 There's really no other museum like it in Paris.
-The Rodin Museum, located in a classic 18th-century mansion called Hôtel Biron, is tucked in behind Les Invalides in the 7th Arrondissement, just a twenty-minute walk from the crowds of the Eiffel Tower.
+Musée Rodin, located in a classic 18th-century mansion called Hôtel Biron, is tucked in behind Les Invalides in the 7th Arrondissement, just a twenty-minute walk from the crowds of the Eiffel Tower.
 The creamy, two-story hôtel particulier overlooks seven acres of bucolic lawns, rose gardens, and rows of perfectly-pruned trees dotted with sculptures by Rodin.

-Although many consider the gardens to be the star of the show, the recently-renovated interior space — with its massive bay windows that stretch from floor to ceiling and flood the rooms with light — perfectly showcases Rodin's restored sculptures, his antiques, and the paintings from his personal collection.
-We can't think of a better way to spend a leisurely afternoon in Paris than a visit to the Rodin Museum.
-Let's find out why.
+Although many consider the gardens to be the star of the show, the renovated interior space — with its massive bay windows that stretch from floor to ceiling and flood the rooms with light — perfectly showcases Rodin's restored sculptures, his antiques, and the paintings from his personal collection.
+A visit to the Rodin Museum is one of the better ways to spend a leisurely afternoon in Paris.

 VIP Dinner Cruise with Bateaux Parisiens |